brand421/brand421/README.md

 - 👋 Hi, I’m Brandan, and I'm currently a hobby coder trying to change careers
-- 🌱 I’m currently learning to become a full stack developer with a focus on the MERN stack
+- 🌱 MERN Stack Developer

 <!---
 brand421/brand421 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.